xianghui/javascript101/content/lessons/1-4-scoping.md

 console.log(x); //def
 ```

-When we define variables or functions in the global scope, note that there will
+When we define variables or functions in the global scope, note that the entries
-be an entry in the global namespace (`window` object).
+will be found in the global namespace (`window` object).
 However, some of these
 variables or functions are only declared and used once.
 For example:

 ```javascript